AliciaMay/Cyclistic_Capstone_Project/README.md

 # SHARE
 ## Data Visualization using Tableau

-I created a new data source by uploading an excel workbook that contained the monthly table sheets.
-Once uploaded, I used the join feature to append all the tables together.
-I designed the following sheets and listed the key insights.
+A new data source was created by uploading an excel workbook containing all the monthly table sheets.
+All the tables were appended together using the join feature.
+The following sheets were designed in Tableau, and key insights are noted.

 <div id="image-table">
   <div align="center">